dkfans/keeperfx/README.md

 ## How to play

-Installation instructions and a FAQ can be found on the [Github Wiki](https://github.com/dkfans/keeperfx/wiki).
+Installation instructions and a FAQ can be found on the [GitHub Wiki](https://github.com/dkfans/keeperfx/wiki).

 You will need the original Dungeon Keeper files, either from an old CD or from the digital edition available on [EA](https://www.ea.com/games/dungeon-keeper/dungeon-keeper),